Tchouanga12/SAM-Quality_Control/README.md

 ## 🌐 Live Demo

-You can visit the live version of the website here: [tchouanga12.github.io](https://tchouanga12.github.io/)
+You can visit the live version of the web application here: ([SAM APP](https://samappdocker.onrender.com))

 ## Features